GoodiesHQ/noknow-python/README.md

 ## Credits
-I am far from a methematician and did not design the protocol myself.
+I am far from a mathematician and did not design the protocol myself.
 The proofs used are rather complex in nature.
 I will do my best to explain its functionality, but please refer to the research papers on which this implementation is based as it does a far more complete job with explanation than I. **Note:** the paper's implementation uses the set of all real numbers as the cyclic group for simplicity.
 In this implementation, the cyclic group used is an elliptic curve.

 [Implementing Zero-Knowledge Authentication with Zero Knowledge](https://ojs.pythonpapers.org/index.php/tppm/article/view/155) by Brandon Lum Jia Jun